seokjunbing/project-agora/README.md

 ### Models

-We have so far focused on creating working models for `Listing` and `User` so as to implement core functionality in our site.
+We have so far focused on creating working models for `Listing`, `User`, `Message`, and `conversations`.
 We have removed some fields provisionally so as to make development and front-end integration easier.

 ## Troubleshooting